retentioneering/retentioneering-tools/docs/source/user_guides/transition_graph.rst

 Thresholds
 ~~~~~~~~~~

 Thresholds block contains two sliders: one is associated with the nodes, another one with the edges.
-You can set up a threshold value either by moving a slider or by entering a value explicitly (to activate this click on a number over the slider).
+You can set up a threshold value either by moving a slider or by entering a value explicitly.
+Also, you can set up a weighting column for each slider independently of the weighting column defined in Weights block (we have already mentioned it :ref:`here <transition_graph_thresholds>`.
+Using multiple weighting columns per one slider is also supported.
+As soon as you select a weighting column in the dropdown menu, the threshold slider connects to it, but the threshold values set for the previous weighting column are still kept.

+:red:`TODO: insert actual code & html`.

 Export
 ~~~~~~